 On this page you'll find more about my implementation of agroecology, soil health, and other principles at Lillklobb in the pursuit of "regenerative agriculture"

 I understand that those terms are a black box to many people, which is why I've decided to make a page dedicated to explaining them.
 These ideas are bandied about often these days with the understandable interest that they've garnered.
-But what do they mean on my farm?
-I can only go into so much detail here and my goal is to document and share more with each passing season.
+But what did they mean on my farm?
 These ideas aren't that hard to understand.
 Consumers have the right to know so they can make better decisions.
 Want even more?
 Check out an educational opportunity!

 LILLKLOBB IS FUNDAMENTALLY DIFFERENT

 I didn't grow up farming: my interest was sparked during my university days.
 I've always looked at agriculture as a topic that only makes sense if it is grounded in the ecological reality born from the hundreds of millions of years worth of evolution of life here on earth.
 We have learned so much, yet the application of this knowledge lacking.
 To me, it has never been about yield alone.

 Sometimes being a new-comer is an advantage because ossified tradition (dogma) gets in the way of much needed change.
 The downside is that I've had to "learn everything the hard way, twice."

 However, this has allowed me to build on first principles and learn from people who are literally generations ahead of me down the broad regenerative pathway.
 As such, I've been fortunate to live in an era like ours where such information is so readily available.

 I join the ranks of many other people striving in a similar direction.
 I try to use the same language to describe the same things and am constantly learning from others, even if their experience and context is vastly different from mine.
 The power of patterns is real.